Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Noble gas budget of the deep mantle

 Here, $k_{\rm X}$ and $n_{\rm ^AX}$ are the solubility constant and elemental abundance of species ${\rm ^AX}$, following the same format as for $^{22}$Ne in Equation (\ref{eq:Henrys_law}).
-The relative concentrations of primordial volatiles $c_{\rm ^AX,p}$ dissolved in the mantle are therefore regulated by their primordial abundances in the solar nebula and their solubility in basaltic melts.
 As discussed in Section \ref{subsec:dissolution}, the composition of the solar nebula has been constrained by spectroscopic analyses of the Sun's photosphere from \cite{Asplund_2021}, and the model of \cite{Iacono-Marziano_2010} can once again be used, this time to compute the solubility constants of He and Ar.
 For Kr and Xe, we resort to the solubility constants measurements in basaltic melts of \cite{Jambon_1986}.
-In each case, we evaluate the constants at $T_{\rm melt} \approx 1600 \mathrm{K}$, typically associated with the final stage of the melt before solidification \citep{Hirschmann_2000,Tomlinson_2021}.
+The constant $k_{\rm X}$, which in Sections \ref{sec:methods}-\ref{sec:results} was evaluated as a function of $T_0$ for X=Ne, is fixed in Equation (\ref{eq:primordial_ratios}) to its value at $T_{\rm melt} \approx 1800 \mathrm{K}$ for simplicity.
 The elemental abundances and solubility constants of $^3$He, $^{22}$Ne, $^{36}$Ar, $^{84}$Kr and $^{130}$Xe are presented in Figure \ref{fig:dissolution_parameters}, which shows that lighter noble gases are preferentially dissolved into basaltic melts.